-Ellen T. Ruff Charlotte, NC Director since 2006 Biography: Ms. Ruff is President, Office of Nuclear Development, for Duke Energy Corporation, a leading energy company focused on electric power and gas distribution operations, and other energy services in the Americas.
-From April 2006 through December 2008, Ms. Ruff was President of Duke Energy Carolinas, one of the nation's largest electric utilities that provide electricity and other services to customers in North Carolina and South Carolina.
-Ms. Ruff joined the Duke Energy organization in 1978 and has held various positions since then, including most recently, Vice President and General Counsel of Corporate, Gas and Electric Operations in January 1999, Senior Vice President and General Counsel for Duke Energy in February 2001, Senior Vice President of Asset Management for Duke Power in August 2001, Senior Vice President of Power Policy and Planning in February 2003, Group Vice President of Power Policy and Planning in March 2004 and Group Vice President of Planning and External Affairs in March 2005.
-Ms. Ruff serves on the Executive Committee of the North Carolina Citizens for Business and Industry Board of Directors.
-Age: 61.
+Ellen T. Ruff Charlotte, NC Director since 2006 Biography: Ms.Ruff was President, Office of Nuclear Development, for Duke Energy Corporation, from December 2008 until her retirement in January 2011.
+Duke Energy Corporation is a leading energy company focused on electric power and gas distribution operations and other energy services in the Americas.
+From April 2006 through December 2008, Ms. Ruff was President of Duke Energy Carolinas, an electric utility that provides electricity and other services to customers in North Carolina and South Carolina.
+Ms. Ruff joined the Duke Energy organization in 1978 and during her career held a number of key positions, including Vice President and General Counsel of Corporate, Gas and Electric Operations, Senior Vice President and General Counsel for Duke Energy, Senior Vice President of Asset Management for Duke Power, Senior Vice President of Power Policy and Planning, Group Vice President of Power Policy and Planning and Group Vice President of Planning and External Affairs.
+Ms. Ruff is a director of Mistras Group, Inc. Age: 62.